-In this tutorial, we will get some information about End-to-end testing, Cypress Test Automation Framework, and even we will use it in the example.
+In this tutorial, we will get some information about End-to-end testing, the Cypress Test Automation Framework, and we will even use it in the example.

 E2E Testing